VilleOlof/simply_files/readme.md

 The backend can run just fine on it's own.

 > [!IMPORTANT]
 > Uploading uses websockets, make sure your server supports it.
+> A frame/body size of at least 16.8MB is needed for uploads.

 ### Backend